Arts in Education

 - Instrument Support and Set-up – Instruments are unpacked, set up, play tested, and hand delivered (not drop shipped) by the vendor in coordination with the IMIS team.

 - Professional Development – Targeted professional development to help music teachers explore new ways to design, deliver, and evaluate instruction in the 21st century classroom.

 - Musical Instrument Lease Program – Assessment of district needs, development of immediate and long-range procurement plans, instrument selection guidance, contract development, instrument procurement, three-, four and five-year leases with secure bank financing at competitive interest rates.

 The Exploratory Enrichment service provides a shared experience that extends beyond traditional classroom instruction.
 Activities may take place at various museums and institutes, as assemblies or visits to the classroom and are all based on New York State Learning Standards.

 Providing access to these resources adds a special dimension to curriculum already in use and an interactive means of reinforcing learning, using imagination and creative thinking.
 Whether the activity illuminates a past event, reinforces aspects of the sciences, or provides a shared space to explore nature, it engages students and reinforces learning, stimulates use of imagination, and fosters creative thinking.

-The Nassau BOCES Arts Education Advisory Council
+The Nassau BOCES Arts in Education Advisory Council

-The Arts Education Advisory Council is chaired by a member of the Council who works with the BOCES Arts in Education Supervisor to design and conduct the Council and subcommittee meetings.
-Areas of specific concern, need or interest are addressed and each agenda includes an opportunity for Council members to share information about arts resources.
+The Arts in Education Advisory Council is chaired by a member of the Council who works with the AIE supervisor to design and conduct the Council.
+Areas of specific concern, need or interest are addressed, and each agenda includes an opportunity for Council members to share information about arts resources.